azuax/static-website-terraform/README.md

-# Static Webpage deployment
+# Static Website Deployment with Terraform

-This project is built to help you deploy a _static webpage_ using Terraform for Infrastructure as Code (IaC).
+This project is built to help you deploy a **static webpage** using Terraform for Infrastructure as Code (IaC).

-## Project building requirements
+## Project Building Requirements

 The deployed website must be: